otikkito/cWorld/README.md

 design the applications to the be as portable as possible.

-4/16/2018 Currently I need to clean up the code base and add additional documentation in insure that it is used in the correct directoy context.
+4/16/2018 Currently I need to clean up the code base and add additional documentation in insure that it is used in the correct directory context.